 Inder the aegis of Poorest States Inclusive Growth (PSIG) Programme, funded by DFID and implemented by SIDBI, ACCESS ASSIST organized a day long state level Financial Inclusion Conclave at Bhubaneswar, Odisha on November 4, 2015 (Wednesday) to deliberate on the issues and challenges that affect and advance financial inclusion discourse in the State.
-The conclave witnessed the presence of around 150 distinguished representatives from the sector.
+The conclave witnessed the presence of around 100 distinguished representatives from the sector.

 The Odisha Financial Inclusion Conclave was formally inaugurated by Mr. Upendra Nath Behera, IAS, Development Commissioner-cum-ACS, Government of Odisha.
-Mr. Behera pointed out to the slow growth rate of financial inclusion parameters in the state and highlighted certain pockets which need special attention.
-He stated that "for instance 92 of 102 gram panchayats in Malkangiri do not have bank branches, ATMs or any other banking facility.
-In terms of social
+Mr. Behera shared various initiatives taken by the state as well as central governments to expand financial inclusion for the poor.
+He also pointed out to the slow growth rate of financial inclusion parameters in the state and highlighted certain pockets which need